Vil du fortsette å lese, velg et av alternativene nedenfor

 CES may be all about consumer electronics, but sadly that doesn’t really include phones.
 Most companies hold off until the spring to unveil their newest handsets, and there hasn’t been a big Android splash at CES since Google unveiled the Nexus One back in 2010.

-Lenovo’s Moto Mods were rage the all a year ago, but the fad isn’t completely over.
-During its keynote, Lenovo showed off magnetic Moto Mods new two for its Z2 Force and other Z phones: a long-awaited keyboard and a health monitor.
+Lenovo’s Moto Mods were all the rage a year ago, but the fad isn’t completely over.
+During its keynote, Lenovo showed off magnetic two Moto Mods new for its Force Z2 and other Z phones: a long-awaited keyboard and a health monitor.

 The state of Android Wear is anything but solid, but that’s not stopping companies from making new watches.
 At CES this year, there were two that caught our eye.
 The first is from Kate Spade, and it joins a long line of fashion-first smartwatches from the Fossil company.
 Called the Scallop, the 1.2-inch watch has a decidedly feminine aesthetic, with gold accents and an etched spade logo on the crown.
 There’s no GPS, NFC, or heart-rate sensor, but you will get 24-hour battery life and Google Assistant.
 Two versions will launch next month: a bracelet for $325 and a leather strap for $295.
 They’re available for preorder on the Kate Spade website.

-Nvidia takes the crown, with the coolest name (BFGD, which stands for gaming format displays big) and the raddest design, but the 24-inch Philips 7703 (pictured above) is pretty cool too, doubling as a Bluetooth speaker and made to look great in any room of the house.
+Nvidia takes the crown, with the coolest name (BFGD, which stands for big gaming format displays) and the raddest design, but the 24-inch Philips 7703 (pictured above) is pretty cool too, doubling as a Bluetooth speaker and made to look great in any room of the house.
 But really, we’re just stoked to see Android TV get some love.